 Get a better deal on a used car using your tax return.

-Tax season will be coming to end by the end of this month.
-Until that time, you might hear advertisements from car dealerships urging you to bring in your refund or pandemic stimulus check to buy a new car.
+Tax season will be coming to an end by the end of this month.
+Until that time, you might hear advertisements from car dealerships urging you to bring in your refund check to buy a new car.
 Given that the average tax return is around CAD$998, you can use this money as an advantage to negotiate better terms for your car loan.

-What’s the best way to spend extra cash from your stimulus money or tax refund if you do decide to apply it to your next or current vehicle?
+What’s the best way to spend extra cash from your tax refund if you do decide to apply it to your next or current vehicle?
 Here are five suggestions from the experts at Edmunds.

 USE IT AS A DOWN PAYMENT

 The ideal down payment is one that’s large enough to give you a comfortable monthly payment, yet still allows you to keep some money in your emergency savings account.
 But this has been harder for many shoppers to do as vehicle prices have risen over the years.
 The extra cash from the tax return can make for or bolster a good down payment.

 A larger down payment does a number of things to help people in securing a car loan.
 First, it shows the lender how serious the buyer is about taking on a loan.
 It also reduces the likelihood of the buyer owing more on the loan than the car is worth.
 Most importantly, the reduction of the loan amount means a smaller payment to fit better into a buyer’s budget.
 That, in turn, makes it easier to get approved.

 MAKE A LARGE DRIVE-OFF PAYMENT ON A LEASE